Art (Creative) and Art History (MA)

 Minimum Total Hours | 15 |

-A minimum of twelve (12) credit hours in the concentration, exclusive of Thesis Guidance, must be at the 600-level, of which at least nine (9) credit hours must be in Art History.
+A minimum of 15 credit hours in the concentration, exclusive of Thesis Guidance, must be at the 600-level, of which at least nine (9) credit hours must be in Art History.

 The concentration in Art History will conclude with a written thesis.

-The thesis consists of a research paper demonstrating critical knowledge of relevant sources, skill in analysis and interpretation, and the ability to present the results in a well-organized and intelligent manner.
+The thesis is a research paper that demonstrates critical knowledge of relevant sources, skill in analysis and interpretation, and the ability to present findings in a well-organized, coherent manner.
 The thesis must be defended in an oral examination.

 Concentration in Critical & Curatorial Studies